 Have you or your kids ever wondered what alumni of the Handwork Studio camps and classes are doing now, and where their love for handwork took them in life?
 Well, we wondered the same thing.
 That’s why created the “Alumni: Where are they Now?” project!
 This page will feature biographies of graduates (and some current members) of the Handwork Studio and give you an inside look into how they maintain their passion for the craft and whether they are currently working in a handwork related field or doing something else they love!
 We hope that learning about the alumni will inspire your kids to follow in their footsteps and help them see that no matter who they are, what their background in handwork is, and what they hope to be when they grow up, they can do anything they put their minds to!

-Starting soon, you will be able to read longer, more in-depth profiles of our alumni on our blog.
-Stay tuned!
+Check out some longer, more in-depth profiles of our alumni on our blog.

 Name: Julia Claire Haines